agnoster/literapi/README.md

 In this instance, the response value would be required to have an `id` of 1, a `text` of "This entry was inserted previously", and a `created_at` field - however, the `created_at` field could be any value at all: a string, a number, a boolean, even an array or an object.
 If any of those fields were missing, we would get an error - but we would *also* get an error if any fields were returned that were not shown here.

 The `...` glob is useful for just the case where we want to ensure certain fields are set, but there may be other fields we don't care to enumerate.
-Caution should, however, be exercised - part of the value of WunderAPI specs is that a reader can have a good impression of the full extent of the API, and thus, even if the testing of particular fields is not necessary, being strict will both ensure greater understandability of the markdown *and* additional protection from unforseen consequences if the API changes in any way.
+Caution should, however, be exercised - part of the value of LiterAPI specs is that a reader can have a good impression of the full extent of the API, and thus, even if the testing of particular fields is not necessary, being strict will both ensure greater understandability of the markdown *and* additional protection from unforseen consequences if the API changes in any way.

+Example usage:

+    { "id": [USER_ID], "name": "Joe Schmoe", ... }

+The `...` glob may also be used at the beginning or end of an array, such as:

+    { "stream": ["first post!!!1", "second post", ...] }

 ## Contributing

-WunderAPI is licensed under an MIT License.
+LiterAPI is licensed under an MIT License.
 Contributions and bug reports are welcome, please use Github for those purposes.

 ### License

-Copyright (C) 2011 by 6 Wunderkinder GmbH
+Copyright (C) 2012 by Isaac Wolkerstorfer

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal